jy3907/pf-testing/README.md

 3. The fixtures contains all the selectors and testing data
 4. CircleCI integration - Done
 5. Cypress result report (html) - Done
-6. BrowserStack multiple browser runs - Won't do
+6. Cypress dashboard to check the performance of test - Done
-7. Cypress dashboad testing report - Won't do
+7. BrowserStack multiple browser runs - Won't do
 8. Encrypt/Decrypt all sensitive data - Won't do